Is Manifestation Bad for Mental Health?Reading Time: 10 minutes

 Once you’ve clarified your intentions, phrase them not as goals but as positive statements that encapsulate what you want to create.
 State your intentions in the present tense, and make them realistic—something you have control over and can actually achieve.
 For example:

 Intention: “I intend to move my body to build strength.”

 Intention: “I intend to notice more of what’s good in my life.”

 Goal: To get a better job

 Intention: “I intend to find work I love.”

-Now focus on how you can incorporate these intentions into your daily life.
-What choices will you make as a result of your intention?
+Now focus on how you can incorporate your intention into your daily life.
+You might want to start with just one intention, so you can focus your energy in a single direction to maximize your chances of success.
+Think about what choices you will make to support your intention.
 What are the next steps that will take you closer to realizing your intention?
-What habits and practices can you build into your days to support your intention?
+What healthy habits and practices can you build into your days to support your intention?

-In summary, for young adults who are struggling with depression, anxiety, OCD, or social phobias, positive manifestation can actually be harmful.
-And focusing on how to manifest positive outcomes isn’t enough.
-It’s essential to seek treatment as soon as possible rather than allowing mental health issues to get worse.
+In summary, is manifestation bad?
+For young adults who are struggling with depression, anxiety, OCD, or social phobias, positive manifestation can actually be harmful.
+Focusing on how to manifest positive outcomes can actually make mental health conditions worse or catalyze feelings of anxiety and depression.
+In these cases, it’s essential to seek treatment as soon as possible rather than allowing mental health issues to get worse.

 At Newport Institute, our whole-person approach to care guides young adults to uncover and heal underlying trauma and attachment wounds.
 Our personalized treatment plans for each client incorporate a variety of evidence-based modalities that support young adults to enhance well-being in every area of their life.
 We conduct ongoing research on our outcomes, which consistently demonstrate the significant positive impact of our programming on measures of depression, anxiety, suicidal ideation, and well-being.